 When the application is saved to your computer, you may work on the application over an extended period of time, saving as you go.
 Once completed, you may send the application to the foundation as a regular attachment via email.
 If we have any trouble viewing your application materials, we will contact you.

 I am having difficulty saving and/or typing in a Santa Barbara Foundation application.
 What is wrong?

 First, ensure you have downloaded the free, updated Adobe Reader, available on our website on the same webpage you downloaded your application.
 If you have not done this, you are probably having trouble typing and saving your work.
 Second, make sure the fields in the application are highlighted in light blue.
 If you do not see light blue boxes throughout the application, look for the Highlight Fields button located at the top right of your application window.
-If you continue having trouble with any technical aspect of the application, please call our Grants Administrator, Jack Azar, at (805-880-9354) and he will be happy to troubleshoot with you.
+If you continue having trouble with any technical aspect of the application, please contact Holly Chadwin, Community Investment Associate, at (805) 963-1873 or firstname.lastname@example.org.

 The application does not have enough room for the information I want to include.
 Can I submit additional information?

-The applications are intentionally formatted to limit the amount of text for two purposes.
-First, upon review of applications, it is the staff's experience that organizations most effectively make a succinct, compelling statement within a limited space.
-Second, to be fair to all applicants, everyone is given the same space to provide their rationale.
-Therefore, any additional information submitted will not be reviewed.
+The applications are intentionally formatted to limit the amount of text and expanding the text boxes will result in unreadable content.
+It is our experience that organizations make the most effective, succinct, compelling statement within a limited space.
+In addition, to be fair to all applicants everyone is given the same space to make their case.
+Please do not submit materials other than those requested.
+For the larger grant programs, organizations that move forward to the interview/site visit stage will be invited to submit additional materials at that time.
 Thank you for your understanding.